RTYC and Tor Bay

 - Showers and changing rooms in the Clubhouse

-So, contact us now to book your event.
-Enquiries can be made by email, fax or telephone.
-We are always ready to assist.
-There is nowhere better.
+So, why not contact us now to discuss your event.
+Enquiries can be made by email to firstname.lastname@example.org or email@example.com or call 01803 213910

 Sailing in the Bay

-- Tor Bay is a fantastic venue for sailing events.
-Home of the 1948 Olympics, the Club has played host to major World and National Events up to the present day.
+- Tor Bay is a superb venue for sailing events.
+Home of the 1948 Olympics and host to numerous World and National Events over recent years.

 - The Bay is four miles across by three miles wide with no obstructions.
 The depth of water averages 10 metres across the Bay at low tide.
-Tide streams are usually less than 1 knot in the Bay.
+Tide streams are usually less than 1 knot.

-- A new 12 metre wide slipway allows launching at all tide states into a well protected harbour allowing racing in any wind direction.
+- A 12 metre wide slipway allows launching at all tide states into a well protected harbour .
 The minimum water depth is 2.5 metres at low springs in the harbour and some berths are available at 3 metres depth on low springs.

-- A new Town Dock for keelboat events allows a large area of pontoon berths with a 2.5 metre minimum depth, joined to the quayside and close to the Clubhouse.
+- A modern marina with walk on pontoons provides ideal accommodation for keelboat events, with a 2.5 metre minimum depth.
 The adjacent MDL Marina provides additional visitors’ berths.

 - Other than with east and south-easterly winds the Bay creates perfect shelter from high seas with the prevailing wind being west to southwest which gives truly perfect sailing conditions.

-- The racing water is just outside the harbour so for many events the Bay provides a natural amphitheatre for spectators.
+- The racing waters are just outside the harbour so for many events the Bay provides a natural amphitheatre for spectators.